 Let’s first look at where you can find free stock photos that are free to use.

 Then I’ll explain the neat trick you can apply to them.

 1. Be careful with Google image search

-But you absolutely have to set one crucial search feature first.
+But you have to set one crucial search feature first.

 Select Tools and then Labelled for reuse and tick, Labelled for reuse.

-Now you can be (reasonably) sure that any image you select will be free to use, even for commercial purposes.
+Now you can be (reasonably) sure that any image you select will be copyright free images for blogs, even for commercial purposes.